-Produced from the fruit of oil palm trees (as opposed to sweaty palms), palm oil is the most popular kind of vegetable oil in the world, initially appearing as a reddish-brown liquid before being refined into a white solid.
+Produced from the fruit of oil palm trees (as opposed to sweaty palms), palm oil is the most popular kind of vegetable oil in the world.
+It initially appears as a reddish-brown liquid before being refined into a white solid.
 It’s thought that 66 million tonnes are produced every year, with the major use in the EU being to produce energy and biofuels.
 However, globally over 90% of palm oil produced is used in foods and consumer products.

 Palm oil leads to deforestation

-Making room for palm plantations has accounted for 5.6 million hectares of lost forest since 1990, an area even larger than Costa Rica, and a figure that continues to grow.
+Making room for palm plantations has accounted for 5.6 million hectares of lost forest since 1990.
+This is an area even larger than Costa Rica and a figure that continues to grow.
 The real issue is that regular harvests diminish the quality of the soil, as well as encouraging the elements to erode it away.
 What’s left is poor quality land unable to support the life it previously used to.
 The palm growers generally aren’t too fussed though and move onto better quality land, clearing down existing forest as they do so.
-In the event that they stay on the same site, they’ll often use potentially harmful fertilisers to boost their soils - often ending up in rivers where they negatively impact the ecosystem.
+In the event that they stay on the same site, they’ll often use potentially harmful fertilisers to boost their soils.
+These will usually end up in rivers where they negatively impact the ecosystem.

 It leads to a lack of diversity